benwiz/graphics/README.md

 The algorithm tries to find the single most optimal shape that can be drawn to minimize the error between the target image and the drawn image.
 It repeats this process, adding one shape at a time.
 Around 50 to 200 shapes are needed to reach a result that is recognizable yet artistic and abstract.

+### Delaynay Monsters

+A set of points make up a monster.
+Randomly draw edges and fill of triangle in each monster.
+Audio impacts shape of monster.

 ## Notes

 Dev